amitkumar/code-and-craft/readme.md

-# Code 'n Craft Web App
+# Code & Craft Web App
-Features the tools & timers used for Code 'n Craft events.
+Features the tools & timers used for Code & Craft events.
 Made with D3.

 ## Live Site